Introduction: How to Build an Electric Ukulele

 Step 3: Finding a Template

 Since I was essentially building a ukulele based on a guitar, this made my life a lot easier.
-Rather than have to draw up my own template, I just used an es-335 guitar template online and scale it down to a size suitable for a ukulele.
+Rather than having to draw up my own template, I used an online es-335 guitar template and scaled it down to a size suitable for a ukulele.

 I ended up using this very basic guitar template .
 Although it did get the job done, you can find much better templates online if you just know where to look.

 One of the best websites I’ve discovered for free guitar templates is this one.
-It's a goldmine of highly detailed guitar templates, from acoustic guitars to double neck electric guitars.
+It's a goldmine of highly detailed guitar templates.

 Once I picked out my template, I opened it up in Adobe Acrobat and scaled it down.
 I have an acoustic Ukulele at home, so I used that as a guide to properly scale.